Jaat2727/Cold-Turkey-Pro-Activator-/README.md

 # Cold-Turkey-Pro-Activator-
-it is a simple script run this .py file and it will activate the  pro version
+it is a simple python script , run this .py file and it will activate the  pro version of cold turkey